 Master of Healthcare Administration (M.H.A.)

 The M.H.A. is a professional degree for individuals wishing to pursue management careers in health systems, hospitals, consulting firms, managed care organizations, insurance companies, medical group practices, government agencies, or other healthcare settings.
 The M.H.A. degree provides strong preparation in the management disciplines, and a comprehensive understanding of the healthcare sector.
-Students also have the opportunity to pursue a concentration in a particular area of interest.
+Students also have the opportunity to take elective courses in particular areas of interest.

 Master of Science in Public Health (M.S.P.H.)

 The M.S.P.H. is a professional degree which prepares individuals for careers in health policy analysis, health services research, program planning, program evaluation and advocacy at local, state, federal and international levels, as well as for the private sector.
 Students obtain a comprehensive understanding of the healthcare system and receive in-depth training in health policy analysis and health services research methods.
-Students also have the opportunity to pursue a concentration in a particular area of interest.
+Students also have the opportunity to take elective courses in particular areas of interest.

 The Executive Master's Program (Distance Education)

-The Department of Health Policy and Management provides graduate-level education to employed health professionals and healthcare administrators, offering the M.H.A. and the M.P.H. degrees through its Executive Master's Program.
+The Department of Health Policy and Management provides graduate-level education to employed public health professionals and healthcare administrators, offering the M.P.H. and the M.H.A. degrees through its Executive Master's Program.
 This national program provides master's degree study to full-time health professionals throughout the United States and beyond.
-The program comprises brief, but intensive sessions on the Chapel Hill campus, faculty-guided, Internet-based distance learning using real time conferencing, and applied leadership integrative modules to test concepts learned.
+The two-year program comprises brief, but intensive sessions on the Chapel Hill campus, faculty-guided, Internet-based distance learning using real time conferencing, and applied leadership integrative simulations to test concepts learned.